Aleccar/Support_ticket_system/README.md

 # support-ticket-system
-A simple support ticket system that allows users create tickets stored in a PostgreSQL database.
-Support personnel are able to view all tickets, assign them to users, and write comments.
+A simple support ticket system API that allows users create tickets stored in a PostgreSQL database.
+Support personnel are able to view all tickets, assign tickets to users, and write comments.

 ------